Green Hill Hostas A division of GREEN HILL FARM, INC. Bob and Nancy Solberg

 4. The distribution and marketing of new hostas to the gardening public in large numbers in the late seventies and eighties through alliance of Paul Aden and Klehm’s Nursery by their use of color pictures in both the Klehm Catalogue and Aden’s Hosta Book.
 Many of these hostas have become household names like ‘Sum and Substance’ and ‘Great Expectations’.

-6. The hybridization and promotion of her "Sea" series of hostas by Mildred Seaver, dubbed "Queen of Hostas", through her enthusiastic spirit and her infectious excitement over hostas during the past 30 or so years.
+5. The hybridization of the Tardianas, the bluest group of hostas by Eric Smith, of Hadspen House, Dorset, England in the early sixties.6.
+The hybridization and promotion of her "Sea" series of hostas by Mildred Seaver, dubbed "Queen of Hostas", through her enthusiastic spirit and her infectious excitement over hostas during the past 30 or so years.
 Her love of color in hostas may be best fulfilled in her hosta ‘Spilt Milk’.

 7. The work of Eunice Fisher promoting hostas in the Midwest and the publishing of the first hosta book for gardeners and collectors, Hosta: The Aristocratic Plant for Shady Gardens, (three editions: 1969,1973, 1979.)